HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 - To run a single project, copy the template file `templates/single_project.conf` and adapt the parameters according to your input files and preferences.
 - To run multiple models, copy the template file `templates/shared_parameters.conf` and adapt the parameters according to your input files and preferences.
+- To create a profile for your HPC cluster, copy the template file `templates/profile_template.config` and adapt the parameters according to your HPC cluster configuration.
+Then use the profile name in the pipeline command line with `-profile <profile_name>`.

 ### Main parameters to adjust

 - If you provide a project id (`project`) that will be used in reports and a folder will be created with the same name to store all results.